erikh/saturn/README.md

 Commands like `now` and `notify` which only perform read operations also adjust this data, so they can fire notifications properly for new tasks.

-## Google Calendar Support (ongoing work)
+## Google Calendar Support

-Google Calendar support is partially working, with OAuth credentials being setup properly.
-Additional work still needs to be done to address database work.
+Google Calendar support is working, with OAuth credentials being setup properly and limited control of the calendar is possible within the realm of what saturn currently supports.
+More is anticipated to be built atop this framework.
+Do not be surprised if functionality is confusing or missing.
+Please put in issues with your concerns, thanks!

-This work is moving much slower than the rest of the product, so don't be surprised if there is incomplete, broken, or missing functionality.

 To use `saturn` with Google Calendar, you must create a Google Cloud account and assign an OAuth application to it.
 One is not provided automatically by